MackNcD/DiceWords_App/README.md

 Intro:

-DiceWords is a new way to more precisely work with dynamic prompting, and will be continuously updated and continuously unified with cleaned, well-done user-created material.
+DiceWords is a new way to more precisely work with dynamic prompting, and will be continuously updated and continuously unified with clean, well-created and curated user-contributed material.
 If you'd like to add your own stuff into the master collection, you can reach us on Discord: https://discord.gg/v73CFMVnV4